guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 In Step-3, **Deployment**.
 We display the generated product descriptions for the products in the app.

 In Step-4, **Log Dataset Collection**.
-We collect the logs of user buying and user views of each product.
+We collect user purchase and view logs for each product.

 In Step-5, **Predictive Modeling**.
 We train the sales prediction model based on the online logs of Step-4.
 The detail is illustrated in the following sections.